kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

       running and available before 4, 2 wont start Terminating to preserve ordering semantics.
 So at this time, only 1 is unavailable although we requested 2.
   4. (Implemented approach) Introduce a field in Rolling Update, which decides whether we want maxUnavailable with ordering or without ordering guarantees.
 Depending on what the user wants, this Choice can either choose behavior 1 or 3 if ordering guarantees are needed or choose behavior 2 if they dont care.
 To simplify this further
       PodManagementPolicy today supports `OrderedReady` or `Parallel`.
-The `Parallel` mode only supports scale up and tear down of StatefulSets and currently doesnt apply to Rolling Updates.
+The `Parallel` mode only supports scale up and tear down of StatefulSets and currently doesn't apply to Rolling Updates.
 So instead of coming up with a new field, we could use the PodManagementPolicy to choose the behavior the User wants.

               1. PMP=Parallel will now apply to RollingUpdate.
 This will choose behavior described in 2 above.